Ethereum Will Be Bigger Than Bitcoin

 Rather than storing data on the servers of Big Tech companies, anyone who has extra storage space on their home PC or mobile device can add value to a decentralized cloud.

 The narrative that Ethereum will be bigger than bitcoin is starting to take shape.
 The price of Ethereum vs. bitcoin has been steadily rising since early 2020.

-The price of Ethereum vs. bitcoin has gone from 0.017 early last year to 0.046 now.
-That means holders of Ethereum have done about three times better than bitcoin holders, even though bitcoin commands most of the spotlight.
+The price of Ethereum vs. bitcoin has gone from 0.017 early last year to 0.063 now.
+That means holders of Ethereum have done nearly four times better than bitcoin holders, even though bitcoin commands most of the spotlight.

 This is just the beginning as new Ethereum applications begin to roll out over the next several years.

 It’s also your chance to own a piece of the new decentralized internet in its infancy.

 Of course it will be worth more than gold.